micahcowan/fnord/README.md

 ## How to try it out!

-The easiest way to try these programs is to grab the `fnord.dsk` image from github's "releases" tab for this project.
+The easiest way to try these programs is to run them in [an Apple II emulator in your browser](http://micah.cowan.name/apple2js/apple2jse.html#fnord)!

+You can also grab the `fnord.dsk` image from github's "releases" tab for this project.
 Then either run in an Apple ][ emulator, or transfer to your real Apple II-series computer via something like [Floppy Emu](https://www.bigmessowires.com/floppy-emu/) or [ADTPro](https://adtpro.com/), boot the disk, and follow the instructions!

 ## Filter Descriptions